Provably Reliable Classifier Guidance via Cross-Entropy Control: Main results

-Leveraging this smoothness, we show that controlling the cross-entropy loss does guarantee control of the guidance-term error in the diffusion setting, provided the classifiers used for guidance satisfy standard regularity conditions that hold for the true conditional label probabilities.
-We defer the proofs of \cref{theorem: good-classifier-preserve-guidance} and \cref{lem:eps_guide_rate} to Appendix \ref{app:D}.
+In this section, we show that in diffusion model settings where the intermediate distributions are naturally smooth, controlling the conditional KL divergence guarantees control of the guidance MSE, provided that the classifiers used for guidance satisfy standard smoothness conditions that hold for the true conditional label probabilities.